Tel: +44 24 765 73793

 Email: Yulan dot He at warwick dot ac dot uk

 Yulan He is a Professor of Computer Science at the University of Warwick.
 Prior joining Warwick, she was a Reader in Computer Science and the Director of the Systems Analytics Research Institute at Aston University.
 Before that, she held the academic positions at the Knowledge Media Institute of the Open University, the University of Exeter and the University of Reading.
 She has published over 150 papers in the areas of text and data mining, sentiment analysis and opinion mining, social media analysis, recommender systems, learning analytics and spoken dialogue systems.
-In the past, she has served as an Area Chair in top natural language processing conferences including ACL, EMNLP and NAACL and a Senior Programme Committee member in AAAI and IJCAI.
+She has served as an Area Chair in top natural language processing conferences including ACL, EMNLP and NAACL and a Senior Programme Committee member in top AI conferences such as AAAI and IJCAI.

 Yulan obtained her PhD degree in spoken language understanding from the University of Cambridge, and her MEng and BASc (First Class Honours) degrees in Computer Engineering from Nanyang Technological University, Singapore.

 Yulan's research centres on the exploration of statistical models in representing uncertainty and the benefit they bring over earlier work in a wide range of application areas, particularly the integration of machine learning and natural language processing for text understanding.